paul-hammant/tbd/content/continuous-delivery/index.md

 Continuous Delivery is the practice expanding your Continuous Integration (CI) usage to automatically re-deploy a proven build to a QA or UAT environment.
-If the bounce time for a deployment is quick enough, then it could be that you're doing that for every commit that lands in the shared trunk.
+If the bounce time for a deployment is quick enough, then it could be that you are doing that for every commit that lands in the shared trunk.
 The Radiator's pipeline view would
 become:

 ![](/images/pipelines2.png)